9exa/AudioVisualiser/README.md

 # AudioVisualiser
-Up and down with the beat with absolutely, positivly no meshes
+Up and down with the beat with absolutely, positivly no meshes.
+Windows only

 Visuals: Vulkan API - https://www.lunarg.com/vulkan-sdk/
 Audio: minaudio - https://github.com/mackron/miniaudio